 That would be less time than it took to stop the influenza pandemic, misnamed the Spanish flu, from Feb.
 1918 to April 1920.
 It, too, was a respiratory virus that jumped from animals to people.
 And, as is the custom now, health officials promoted social distancing, hand washing and face masks to slow the spread.

 But the benefits of 21st century science have not gone equally to rich and poor, despite the efforts of international organizations and leaders to ensure fair and equitable access.

 Many of the wealthiest nations, such as the United States where the infection and death rates soared, are now starting to look ahead to economic recoveries in part because they locked up huge supplies of the initial doses.
 The picture is far different among poorer nations.

 Beyond the tarmac

 “Efforts to procure and distribute vaccines between governments are clearly crucial and must be supported fully by donors.
-However, it is not enough just to focus on this side of the equation,” IFRC President Francesco Rocca said in a statement.
+However, it is not enough just to focus on this side of the equation," IFRC President Francesco Rocca said.

 "Initiatives like COVAX ensure that vaccines will reach the tarmacs of airports in the capital cities of participating countries," said Rocca, who formerly headed the Italian Red Cross.
 "They are inarguably important.
 However, they need to be complemented by initiatives designed to get those vaccines off the tarmac and out into the arms of all who need them.”